windan11/windan11.github.io/_posts/2018-09-09-survey-form-css-flexbox.md

 An image is expected to fill up on the left hand side, where is the image then?

 The image does not show up as expected because #img is a container and not a content item.
 By default, the container's height is 0px.
 Image will not appear, unless we explicitly defined a width of a container.
-Add some margin to #survey-form container to it some space.
+Add some margin to #survey-form container to give it some space.

 ```css
 #container{